 Under the Manchester Bridge

-After taking the stairs down, follow the path in front of the climbing wall that leads up the Manchester Bridge.
-The path can get be overgrown at times and has some rocks as steps so be cautious.
+After taking the stairs, follow the path in front of the climbing wall that leads up to the Manchester Bridge.
+The path can get overgrown at times and has some rocks as steps so be cautious.
 But it’s better than taking the walking path all the way around.

 After getting a few beautiful shots in, continue your trek onto the Flood Wall.
 The walking path under the Manchester Bridge leads directly to it at the river so you can’t miss it.